-I Was Convicted Of Assault And Battery In Los Angeles, What Penalties Am I Facing?
+I Was Convicted Of Assault And Battery In San Fernando Valley, What Penalties Am I Facing?

-Battery charges usually carry a penalty of up to six months in jail.
+Battery charges, under Penal Code 242, usually carry a penalty of up to six months in jail.
 A first-offense domestic violence battery charge carries a penalty of up to six months in jail, while a second offense carries a penalty of up to one year in jail.
 A felony battery charge for domestic violence carries a penalty of up to three years in prison.

 Is Self-Defense A Viable Defense Against Assault And Battery Charges In California?

-Why Do I Need Your Los Angeles Firm To Represent Me In My Assault Or Battery Case?
+Do I Need Your Law Firm To Represent Me In My Assault Or Battery Case?